georgekaval/Blackjack-game/README.md

 12.As a user, I should be able to start a new round.

-13. As a user, I should be told that I lost if my money goes to 0.
+13.As a user, I should be told that I lost if my money goes to 0.

 14.As a user, I should be told that I won if my money goes to $400